clamytoe/kitchenware_classifier/README.md

 ### Prepare model for cloud deployment

-Before I could even think about getting my model on the cloud, I first have to tag my image and push it to docker hub.
+Before I could even think about getting my model on the cloud, I first had to tag my image and push it to docker hub.

 ```zsh
 (kwc) ➜ docker tag kitchenware-clf clamytor/kitchenware-clf:latest